 Each year, there are many requests from those within and outside the College for access to students, faculty, and staff for the purposes of surveys or research projects.
 When potential survey respondents are overloaded with survey requests, they may experience "survey fatigue," resulting in low response rates for very important surveys the College conducts as a part of its educational and organizational assessment efforts.

-Because of the need to limit the burden on students, faculty and staff in responding to these requests, all requests for access to members of the College community for recruitment to research studies or to distribute non-research suveys must be approved beforehand.
+Because of the need to limit the burden on students, faculty and staff in responding to these requests, all requests for access to members of the College community for recruitment to research studies or to distribute non-research surveys must be approved beforehand.